SupaMafia/awesome-window-manager-config/README.md

 .config file for awesome window manager.

-A minimalistic window manager config. with only essential functions.
+A minimalistic window manager config. with sensible defaults and the some essential functions.
 Notice: use with caution.
 It is only tested on lubuntu 20.04 LTS.
-And multiscreen stepup could be buggy.
+Could be buggy in a multiscreen setup.
 This guide assumes that you have many of the applications already such as xorg, a login manager and etc.

 #---------------------------------------------------------------------------------------------------------------------------------------------------------------------